gefyrahq/gefyra/README.md

 The idea is to relieve developers from the hassle with containers to go back and forth to the integration system.
 Instead, take the integration system closer to the developer and make the development cycles as short as possible.
 No more waiting for the CI to complete just to see the service failing on the first request.
-Cloud-native (or Kubernetes-native) technologies have completely changed the developer experience: infrastructure is increasingly becoming part of developer's business with all the barriers and obstacles.
+Cloud-native (or Kubernetes-native) technologies have completely changed the developer experience: infrastructure is increasingly becoming part of developer's business with all the barriers and obstacles, but also chances to turn the software for a better.
 Gefyra is here to provide a development workflow with the highest convenience possible.
 It brings low setup times, rapid development, high release cadence and super-satisfied managers.